-Curtin Maritime has a large fleet of maritime vessels ranging from Tugboats to Barges, Dump Scows, Cranes, Crew Boats, and much more.
+We are an American owned marine solutions company providing a range of quality maritime services for each phase of a project, from design to execution.
 Our marine fleet is on call and ready to assist 24 hours a day 7 days a week.

-Curtin Maritime was awarded a contract to provide ocean towing for the Ex.
+Curtin Maritime provided ocean towing from Hawaii for the Ex.
 USS St. Louis from Pearl Harbor to a position off of Guam.
 The tow was the key component to a SINKEX exercise that the United States Military was conducting in the vicinity of Guam, where the ship would be used as target practice and sunk by other US military assets.

 In early 2017, Curtin Maritime was tasked with towing a US Navy Logistics Support Vessel (LSV) roundtrip from Tacoma, WA., to Mare Island, CA. The vessel has an overall length of 275’ and a beam of 60’, with a displacement of 4,200 long tons.

 The DB Vengeance was a 110’ crane barge that capsized and sunk in bad weather in the San Francisco Bay.
 Curtin provided our deck barge 214 to mount the winch systems for the parbuckling activities, and the DB Ben Weston and tug Seana C to assist in the recovery off the sea floor.

 With short notice and strict deadlines from our customer, Curtin Maritime as able to provide our tug Karen C and crew to tow the barge Big Digger from Long Beach, California, to Port Fourchon, Louisiana.

 Curtin Maritime was approached by Global Diving and Salvage to create an executable plan for a shipwreck removal project at the remote locations of Palmyra Atoll and Kingman Reef, approximately 1000 miles due south of Hawaii. needs.